Why High-Functioning Burnout Is Hard to Spot

 • Saying “yes” when your body is screaming “no”

-• Feeling like you’re starting every day at 40% capacity
+• Feeling like you’re wake up and start your days at 40% capacity

 Maybe you’ve told yourself, This is just adulthood.
-Everyone feels like this.
-But what if it’s not?
+Doesn’t everyone feels like this?

-What if the life you’ve built works—but it doesn’t work for you?
+What if I told you that how you’re living is only one way to do it?
+That the life you’ve built works but it doesn’t work for you?

-Of course, it feels selfish—you’ve spent years learning to put others first.
+Of course, it feels selfish!
+You’ve spent years learning to put others first.
+Anything else will feel foreign.

 But here’s the truth: You don’t have to say no to the people you love.
-You just have to stop saying not to yourself.
+You just have to stop saying no to yourself.

-This is the question I ask my clients when they start their coaching with me.
+This is the question I ask my clients when they start authenticity coaching with me.

 They’ve been the rock for everyone else.
 But deep down, they’re wondering, Who’s there for me?

-In our sessions, we start unlocking the part of them that’s tired of proving and ready to just be.
+In our sessions, we start unknotting the parts of them that are tired of being tired.
 We practice boundaries that feel nourishing instead of harsh.
-We reclaim resentment as wisdom.
+We reclaim feelings of resentment as wisdom.
 We stop waiting for permission to want more.

 • They stop bracing for impact.